kocabiyik/aws-ml/ec2.md

 - are not in the EC2 instances.
 If the traffic is blocked, EC2 instances will not see it.
 - If the application is not accessible (time out), then it is a security group issue.
 - By default, all **inbound** traffic are blocked and **outbound** traffic is authorised.
+- Security groups can reference other security groups.

 ----